logo

 pacifierHomer2.pl will also parse a VCF file to generate these files for you.
 For this you will need to the VCF file, and then two feature files (i.e. centered on TSS positions of interest) that represent features specifically active in the reference and features specifically active in the alternates.
 For example, in this example we are comparing C57Bl/6 and SPRET mice (two different strains), so we provide a VCF file that contains the SPRET variants (C57Bl/6 is the reference), and then two files containing the positions of the TSS that are more active in C57 and one with positions of TSS that are more active in SPRET.
 After the program is done running, there will be two files in the output folder called "qtlFeatures.tsv" and "qtls.tsv" which represent the two needed files above and can be used for subsequent analyses to speed things up (since the program won't need to match up TSS and variants again).

-Example using a VCF and two regulation files (tss.UpC57.txt, tss.UpSPRET.txt).
+Example using a VCF (big file) and two regulation files (tss.UpC57.txt, tss.UpSPRET.txt).

 pacifierHomer2.pl -g1 genomes/mm10.fa -vcf SPRET_EiJ.mgp.v5.snpsAndIndels.dbSNP142.filtered.mm10.vcf -p1 tss.UpC57.txt -p2 tss.UpSPRET.txt -start -200 -end 200 -step 10 -window 30 -m selected.motifs -o outputDirectory -snvOnly